-The Global Education Benchmark Group welcomes proposals for sessions at the 2019 GEBG Global Educators Conference hosted by Pace Academy in Atlanta, Georgia from April 4th-6th, 2019.
+The Global Education Benchmark Group welcomes proposals for sessions at the 2020 GEBG Global Educators Conference hosted by Francis Parker School in San Diego, California from April 16-18, 2020.

-Ideal proposals will demonstrate innovative pedagogical approaches, offer well-defined academic and/or experiential models, institutional best practices, highlight assessment tools and/or use of technology, include practical takeaways and articulate how the audience will be engaged.
+Ideal proposals will demonstrate innovative pedagogical approaches, offer well-defined academic and/or experiential models, include institutional best practices, highlight assessment tools and/or use of technology, and articulate practical takeaways and methods for audience engagement.

 Requirements: : In lieu of the $475/$575 registration fee, the primary presenter will pay a reduced fee of $375.
 Any co-presenters will be required to pay the full conference registration fee.
 Any non-school entities submitting a proposal must have a primary co-presenter from an education institution.
 We prefer no more than 2 presenters per presentation and typically accept no more than one presentation per school or accompanying organization.

 Sessions: This year we will have 3 session types.
-A majority of the session blocks will remain as 60 minute conference presentations, we will have one block of 25 minute Highlight presentations that will focus on curricular examples within schools, and we will have one block of 90 minute, interactive Deep Dive sessions that will allow for participants to engage more fully.
+A majority of the session blocks will remain as 60-minute conference presentations, we will have one block of 25-minute Practicum presentations that will focus on specific curricular examples (of a program, unit of study, or specific resource), and we will have one block of 90-minute, interactive Deep Dive sessions that will allow for participants to engage more fully.
 Please allow for at least 10 minutes of questions in each session.
-Audio/visual equipment will be provided for each session.
-Presenters will be responsible for their own laptops and associated hardware.
+Audio/visual equipment will be provided; Presenters will be responsible for their own laptops and associated hardware.

-Application Information: The deadline for proposal submission is November 15, 2018.
-Applicants will be notified by December 15, 2018.
+Application Information: The application will open by the end of September.
+The deadline for proposal submission is Tuesday, December 3, 2019.
+Applicants will be notified by December 19, 2019.

-We are seeking proposals on the topics of:
+We are seeking proposals on the following topics:

 - Global Citizenship: What are good models, frameworks, and assessments for developing global citizenship?